IIIF/cookbook-recipes/recipe/0283-missing-image/index.md

 ## Example

 For this example, we are using 6 views from a paged Ethiopic manuscript.
 The verso pages have been substituted with the three different ways of representing a missing image.
+Due to the restricted count of the fixture images, the final recto is repeated twice.

 {% include manifest_links.html manifest="manifest.json" %}